 - Maintaining the structure and strength of bones and teeth

 Chloride is found in all body fluids, with the highest amount in the blood and in the fluid outside of the body’s cells.
 (17)(18) Chloride is a component of salt, technically known as sodium chloride (NaCl), and potassium chloride, a common salt substitute.
 Chloride is found naturally in many processed and packaged foods.
 (23) As a result, most people get more chloride than is required by the body.
-(7) Functions of chloride include:
+Functions of chloride include the following:

 - Maintaining fluid and acid-base balance